 In Taiwan, the generational differences of consumer groups reveal a great deal not only about their lifestyle but also about their preferences and spending habits.
 Companies need to properly adjust their products and marketing approaches to fit the demand and increase their chances of success in the market.

-Spirits Consumer Groups in Taiwan
+Types of Spirits Consumer in Taiwan

 The Social Experience Seekers

-This the youngest group, composed of consumers under the Generation Z (20 years old and below).
+This the youngest group, composed of consumers under Generation Z (20 years old and below).
 Called the trendy drinkers, they are always the first to try new products in the market and are usually drawn to those with attractive designs and packaging.
-Compared to other consumer groups, the Gen Z is more likely to be influenced by advertisements and make impulsive purchases.
+Compared to other consumer groups, Gen Z is more likely to be influenced by advertisements and make impulsive purchases.

 For the Social Experience Seekers, drinking alcohol has a social context.
 They love sipping spirits when hanging out with friends, during parties or any social gatherings.
 Most of them drink to relax and unwind after a long day.
 Young and curious, this group likes to experiment with different flavors and combinations.
 They are attracted to brands that reflect who they are and the things they like.